-To receive a dual degree, the candidate must successfully complete the minimum number of credits required for both the JD and the Master's degree, complete the required coursework, meet the law a.
-MSW dual degree program b.
-MPP dual degree program

-- school's residency requirements, fulfill all financial obligations to the law school and comply with the law school's conduct code. - Transfer of Course Credits.
-Provided that the grades earned satisfy the requirements of JD Rule I.C., and the student is in good academic standing in both programs, the following transfer of course credits may occur:
+- To receive a dual degree, the candidate must successfully complete the minimum number of credits required for both the JD and the Master's degree, complete the required coursework, meet the law school's residency requirements, fulfill all financial obligations to the law school and comply with the law school's conduct code. - 2.
+Transfer of Course Credits.
+Provided that the grades earned satisfy the requirements of JD Rule I.C., and the student is in good academic standing in both programs, the following transfer of course credits may occur.